 Issue 5 out now – Get your copy!

-Self-taught with Youtube, artist Åsa Stenerhag creates ceramics about structures, shapes and what happens in the space between things
+Self-taught with Youtube, artist Åsa Stenerhag creates ceramics about prominent organic shapes and structures

 Beside the designer position at Totême and current artwork projects for Jil Sander, Rörstrand, Filippa K and Tangent GC, the ceramic has absorbed Stenerhag ”in a way she couldn’t ever imagine”.